 This project brings together an interdisciplinary team of experts in neuroscience, endocrinology, spatial cognition, and navigation.
-Combining immersive virtual environments and state-of-the-art brain imaging technologies, we are examining the effects of chronological and reproductive aging on spatial navigation ability and the neuronal systems that compute spatial information.
+Combining fully immersive virtual environments and state-of-the-art brain imaging technologies, we are examining the effects of chronological and reproductive aging on spatial navigation ability and the neuronal systems that compute spatial information.

 Navigation ability has emerged as a promising early marker of neurodegenerative disease.
 Young adults at a heightened genetic risk for Alzheimer’s have reduced navigation performance and altered neural activity while performing navigation tasks, decades before onset of disease symptoms.
 Given that women have a higher frequency of dementia, applying a sex difference lens to the study of the aging brain is critical for identifying early antecedents of future cognitive decline.